-• An insulin injection is given in the fatty area under the skin and above the muscle.
+An insulin injection is given in the fatty area under the skin.
 After you inject insulin, it moves into the blood where your body can use it.
 It moves into the blood most quickly when you inject into the abdomen (stomach area).
 It moves into the blood most slowly when you inject into your hip area.
 Ask your nurse about the best site for your injection.